Russia's Gazprom continues gas exports to Europe via Ukraine | Headlines

 Russian gas producer Gazprom said it was supplying natural gas to Europe via Ukraine on Sunday in line with requests from European consumers.

-Requests stood at 97.2 million cubic metres (mcm) for May 1, up from 71.7 mcm on Saturday.
+Requests stood at 92.1 million cubic meters (mcm) on May 8 compared with 92.4 mcm on May 7.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)